How to Differentiate Between DTG and DTF Printing Methods

 • A soft, premium feel on cotton-based products

-• Consistent quality for photoreal art and gradients
+• Consistent quality for photoreal art and gradients on cotton

 • A streamlined “print direct” workflow once pre-treatment is optimized